bio

 I am grateful for the support and opportunities gifted me from ArtsNL and Canada Council for the Arts.
 I am hugely grateful for the support from my family, friends, by collaborators, readers, and those of you who engage with my work.
 Biggest thanks!

-Follow @livetextiles on instagram to stay in touch, for thoughts, day-to-day stuff, and one-off sales of handwovens.
+Follow @livetextiles on instagram to stay in touch, for thoughts and day-to-day stuff.